saptarshibasu/kafka-study/README.md

 * `key.serializer`
 * `value.serializer`
 * Kafka producer object can be used by multiple threads.
 Once we reach a state where adding more threads do not improve performance, new producer object can be created
 * `buffer.memory` - The memory buffer that will store the messages before being sent out to a broker.
-If the buffer runs out of space, the thread will remain blocked for `max.block.ms` before throwing an exception
+If the buffer runs out of space, the thread will remain blocked for `max.block.ms` before throwing an exception.
+This setting should correspond roughly to the total memory the producer will use, but is not a hard bound since not all memory the producer uses is used for buffering.
+Some additional memory will be used for compression (if compression is enabled) as well as for maintaining in-flight requests
 * `compression.type` - By default messages are uncompressed.
 Supported compression algorithms - `gzip`, `snappy`, `lz4` and `zstd`
-* `retries` - In case of retriable errors, the producer will retry these many times at an interval of `retry.backoff.ms`
+* `retries` - In case of retriable errors, the producer will retry these many times at an interval of `retry.backoff.ms`.
+Allowing retries without setting max.in.flight.requests.per.connection to 1 will potentially change the ordering of records because if two batches are sent to a single partition, and the first fails and is retried but the second succeeds, then the records in the second batch may appear first.
+Note additionally that produce requests will be failed before the number of retries has been exhausted if the timeout configured by `delivery.timeout.ms` expires first before successful acknowledgement.
+Users should generally prefer to leave this config unset and instead use `delivery.timeout.ms` to control retry behavior
 * `batch.size` - When multiple records are sent to the same partition, the producer will batch them together.
 This parameter controls the amount of memory in bytes (not messages!) that will be used for each batch
+* `linger.ms` - linger.ms controls the amount of time to wait for additional messages before sending the current batch.
+KafkaProducer sends a batch of messages either when the current batch is full or when the linger.ms limit is reached
+* `client.id` - This can be any string, and will be used by the brokers to identify messages sent from the client.
+It is used in logging and metrics, and for quotas
+*

 ## Kafka Streams